 coordinates is specified by its anchor point.
 Two templates are

-provided: one anchored at the upper left corner (with an anchor point
+provided: one anchored at the upper left corner (with an anchor

-and another anchored at its center (with the AnchorPointCenter resource).
+another anchored at its center (with the AnchorPointCenter resource).

 In the previous release, an infinite constraint loop could be

-created if a parameter of a
+created if a parameter of a transformation is constrained to the

-attached to, which resulted in a crash of the GLG Builder.
+crash of the GLG Builder.